Aaron-Bopp/TIM/40_Evergreens/Hope is not optimism it is a practice for producing change.md

 Some people think that being angry prevents you from being optimistic, but [[Anger fuels change]] and [[True optimism is acknowledging the suffering of the world and defying it anyway]]

-If you can find [[hope]] within yourself or within other people its all worth it.
+If you can find [[hope]] within yourself or within other people, it's all worth it.

 On a personal level, [[Happiness is enlightenment and sadness is delusion]].
 Even if you are [[suffering]], [[hope]] is the only path forward: